quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     offset?:uint64,
     length?:uint64, // byte length of the moved data

-    from?:string, // typically: use either of "user","application","transport","network"
+    from?:string, // typically: use either of "user",
+                  // "application","transport","network"
-    to?:string, // typically: use either of "user","application","transport","network"
+    to?:string,   // typically: use either of "user",
+                  //"application","transport","network"

     data?:bytes // raw bytes that were transferred
 }